kianhean/scraping/readme.md

-### Run Spider for Singapore Only
+### Run Spider for Thailand Only

 ```
 run from root

-scrapy crawl charity-charities-spider -o charities.csv -a country=Singapore
+scrapy crawl charity-charities-spider -o charities.csv -a country=Thailand
 ```